- As low as $90/Night

 The unit is located in one building that the front is the main home and your unit is the rear one.

 The apartment is roughly the size of a studio, but split between two floors.
 If you have heard about tiny home, this unit is similar to a tiny home.
 On the first floor is kitchenette and a set of a folding table and stools for two people.
 The folding table has its own wheel so you can move it if you want .
-On the second floor, there is a modest living area where you can seat to appreciate your cup of coffee.
+On the second floor, there is a modest living area where you can seat to savor your cup of coffee.

 The kitchen area features a refrigerator, sink, microwave, and coffee maker and gas stove.